 Graduate Assistantship Options

-Baldwin Wallace University offers incoming graduate students the opportunity to build new skills, increase content development and impact the BW community through graduate assistantship opportunities while completing their degree.
-More information on available positions and compensation will be available soon.
+Baldwin Wallace University offers incoming graduate students the opportunity to build new skills, increase content development and impact the BW community through graduate assistantship (GA) opportunities while completing their degree.
+Students entering the CMHC program at BW are eligible for a GA position at BW.
+View GA positions, eligibility requirements and application information.

 How long is the program and when does the program start?